expo/expo/docs/pages/guides/using-custom-fonts.md

 ### Supported font formats

-The two officially supported font formats for the Expo platform are OTF and TTF.
-You should use one of those formats whenever you can.
-If your font is in another format, try to convert it to one of those formats.
+The two officially supported font formats that work consistently in Expo across, web, Android and iOS are OTF and TTF.
+If your font is in another format, you will require to set up an [advanced configuration](#beyond-otf-and-ttf) for your project.

-These are the only font formats that work consistently in Expo across web, Android, and iOS.

 If you have both OTF and TTF versions of a font, prefer OTF.
 OTF is a newer format and **.otf** files are often smaller than **.ttf** files.
 Sometimes OTF files render slightly better in certain contexts.
 In general, both formats are very similar and perfectly acceptable.

 ### Beyond OTF and TTF

-If you need to use another format, you may need to [customize the Metro bundler configuration](/guides/customizing-metro) to get anything other than TTF and OTF to work.
+If your font is in another format, you may need to [customize the Metro bundler configuration](/guides/customizing-metro) to get anything other than TTF and OTF to work.
 In general, just don't do that unless you are really sure you want to.
-Trying to render a font format that a platform doesn't support may, in some cases, cause your app to crash.
+In some cases, trying to render a font format that a platform doesn't support may cause your app to crash.

 For reference, the following table provides what formats work on which platforms: